e271828e/Flight.jl/docs/notes/design/event_visibility_walkthrough.md

 ## 3. The round, and who writes what

-At a step boundary the event phase iterates ([§8.6](framework_spec.md#86-event-iteration-at-boundaries-to-quiescence-once-per-event)): rounds of
+At a step boundary the event phase iterates ([§8.6](framework_spec.md#86-event-iteration-at-boundaries-to-quiescence-budgeted)): rounds of

 > re-run the boundary sweep → evaluate **all** guards once → fire the
 > eligible events, **at most one per component** → repeat until a round fires
 > nothing,

-with each declared event firing at most once per boundary, and declaration order ([§11.2](framework_spec.md#112-the-declaration-inventory)) picking among a component's simultaneously-eligible events.
+with each declared event firing at most `firing_budget` times per boundary ([§8.6](framework_spec.md#86-event-iteration-at-boundaries-to-quiescence-budgeted), default 4, eligibility read against its last-observed sample), and declaration order ([§11.2](framework_spec.md#112-the-declaration-inventory)) picking among a component's simultaneously-eligible events.
 Firing an event means `handler → project`.
 That is all.